averykhoo/vibe-player-v3/REFACTOR_PLAN.md

     * **Rationale:** This decouples automated tests from fragile implementation details like CSS class names or DOM structure.
 It creates a stable, explicit contract between the application's view and its test suite, dramatically increasing the reliability and maintainability of E2E tests.
     * **Implication:** Developers are required to add these attributes during component creation.
 E2E tests **must** use `getByTestId()` selectors as their primary method for locating elements.

+* **Principle 4: End-to-End Traceability**
+    * **Description:** All user-initiated operations **must** be traceable across services, event emitters, and workers.
+This is a non-negotiable requirement for debugging the decoupled architecture.
+    * **Implication:** A unique `traceId` **must** be generated at the start of any new operation (e.g., loading a file, playing).
+This `traceId` must be propagated through all subsequent service calls, event payloads, and worker messages related to that operation.
+The full implementation contract is defined in **Appendix K**.

 ---

 ## **Chapter 2: Core Components & Folder Structure**